gagandeepsinghkhanuja/AirNow-Air-Quality-API/README.md

-# AirNow Air Quality API
- This repository contains scripts to retrieve and analyze air quality data from the AirNow API for all zip codes in Florida.
-The data includes key pollutants such as CO, SO2, NO2, PM2.5, and PM10, and is saved in a CSV format for further analysis.
-The repository is designed with API rate limits in mind, ensuring efficient data collection over time.
-Visualization of this data can be done using geospatial tools to provide insights into air quality trends across the state.
+# Florida AQI Monitoring and Visualization

+## Overview

+This project leverages the AirNow API to monitor air quality across all zip codes in Florida.
+Using Python for data automation and Streamlit for interactive data visualization, this tool provides real-time insights into key pollutants, including AQI (Air Quality Index), PM2.5, PM10, and O3.

+The project is designed to:

+	•	Retrieve current, forecast, and historical AQI data using the AirNow API.
+	•	Visualize AQI data on an interactive map using Streamlit and Plotly.
+	•	Help users monitor air quality across different regions in Florida and make informed decisions.